-Due in part to increased security after 9/11 and advances in technology, both law enforcement and private sector security continue to be two of the fastest growing fields of this decade.
-If you are passionate about problem solving and making a difference, criminal justice could be the major for you.
-As a criminal justice major at Pace University’s Dyson College of Arts and Sciences, you will leverage your outstanding analytical skills while feeding your natural curiosity.
+Due in part to increased security after 9/11 and advances in technology, both law enforcement and the private sector security continue to be two of the fastest-growing fields of the 21st century.
+If you are passionate about problem-solving and making a difference, criminal justice could be the major for you.
+As a criminal justice major at Pace, you will leverage your outstanding analytical skills while feeding your natural curiosity.

-CRJ faculty members are established leaders in their fields and bring practical experience into the classroom, and student-faculty interaction becomes more intensive as students progress through their program.
-CRJ students receive ongoing advisement from professors through in-class contact and during their extended office hours.
-Students can receive additional advisement by attending student-sponsored events.
+- Faculty members are established leaders in their fields and bring practical experience into the classroom.
+Student-faculty interaction becomes more intensive as you progress through the program.
+You will receive ongoing advisement from professors through in-class contact and during their extended office hours.

-The Pace Internship program, the largest in the New York metropolitan area, assists Pace students in obtaining paid and unpaid professional internships related to their major.
-Each year more than 1,200 Pace students work in internship positions with more than 300 partner companies.
-Criminal justice majors have many opportunities to intern with various local, state, and federal criminal justice agencies, such as with the US Marshals, local prosecutors, and juvenile justice agencies.
-Students may earn academic credit for an internship, and many internships lead to jobs upon graduation.
+- Criminal justice majors have many opportunities to intern with various local, state, and federal criminal justice agencies, such as with the US Marshals, local prosecutors, and juvenile justice agencies.
+You may earn academic credit for an internship, and many internships lead to jobs upon graduation.

 The Criminal Justice Society is a student-led club provides resume-building professional experiences outside the classroom.
 Members organize lectures, professional meetings, hands-on activities, and special events.
 By getting involved, you can make new friends and develop a network of colleagues.

-Our undergraduate students have successfully moved into careers in law enforcement, with agencies a
+Graduates of this program have successfully moved into careers in law enforcement, with agencies such as:

 - Drug Enforcement Agency (DEA)